Psalm 104 describes the wonders of creation, how forces of nature act as God’s messengers:

-|“[God] makes His messengers [to be] spirits, and His servants — burning fire.”
-(Ps.
-104:4)|
+“He makes His messengers to be spirits, and His servants — burning fire.”
+(Psalms 104:4)

-A malach is a messenger who serves the king from afar, carrying out the king’s orders throughout the kingdom.
+A mal'ach is a messenger who serves the king from afar, carrying out the king’s orders throughout the kingdom.
 A meshareit, on the other hand, is a servant who works in proximity to the king, tending to his master’s needs within the palace.

-Our second path of serving God is through Torah study.
-Unlike prayer which is directed upwards, toward holy aspirations, Torah knowledge flows downwards, applying God’s Will to mundane matters.
-Rabbis and scholars who immerse themselves in Torah study in order to apply its teachings to everyday life are like messengers who promulgate the king’s decrees throughout the kingdom.
+Our second path of Divine service is through Torah study.
+Unlike prayer which is directed ‘upwards,’ toward holy aspirations, Torah knowledge flows ‘downwards,’ applying God’s Will to worldly matters.
+Scholars who immerse themselves in Torah study to implement its teachings in everyday life are like messengers, promulgating the king’s decrees throughout the kingdom.

 But what does it mean that God “makes His messengers to be spirits” and “His servants a burning fire”?

-We pray for many things — health, sustenance, redemption, peace, and so on.
+We pray for many things: health, sustenance, redemption, peace, and so on.
 But the ultimate goal of our prayers is to merit Torah knowledge.
-All of our requests are only so that we will be able to study Torah in peace and quiet, as Maimonides wrote in the Mishneh Torah (Laws of Kings, 12:7).
-Concerning those who do not aspire to greater Torah knowledge, it is written, “One who turns his ear from hearing Torah — even his prayer is despised” (Proverbs 28:9).
+All of our prayers are that we will be able to study Torah in peace and quiet (Mishneh Torah, Laws of Kings and Wars, 12:4).

 And what about Torah study?
 While prayer reveals our inner aspirations, the goal of Torah study is to refine and elevate those aspirations.